Marie Sklodowska-Curie Fellow - The UMAQ Project

 Over the years, he has been working as accessibility consultant for public institutions and private companies on live events, exhibitions, cultural heritage, and tourism.
 He has been invited as a speaker in international conferences, workshops and seminars, such as Stockholm University of the Arts (Sweden), Ashkal Alwan (Lebanon), Royal Institute of Theatre, Cinema and Sound (Belgium).
 In 2015, he was the keynote speaker at the 5th ARSAD Conference as well as invited as a speaker and coordinator of the panel on accessibility and performing arts management at the 23rd ENCATC Conference.
 In 2017, he was invited as a speaker at the Access Services Experts Group Annual Meeting of the European Broadcasting Union as well as at the TransAccess Conference, jointly organised by the European Commission and the Jagellonian University (Poland).
 From 2015 to 2018, he was a member of the Advisory Board of the European project "Accessible Culture and Training".

 Since 2015, he is Accessibility Coordinator of the Environmental and Cultural System "Porta d'Oriente" (Italy), one of the most massive projects of accessibility of cultural tourism in Europe.
-The project serves an area of 420 km2 and offers products and services specifically designed to make accessible the material and immaterial cultural heritage of the territory to persons with sersory and cognitive disabilities, children, migrants, families, the elderly, and foreign speakers.
+The project designs and offers products and services specifically developed to make accessible the material and immaterial cultural heritage of the territory to persons with sersory and cognitive disabilities, children, migrants, families, the elderly, and foreign speakers.
 All products and services have been created through the active involvement of the local community, end-users, and various accessibility experts.
 The daily management of the services is coordinated by the Experimental Centre for Accessibility, which he contributed to establish.

 He is a member of: GALMA - the Galician Observatory on Media Accessibility (University of Vigo, Spain), the Scientific Board of the Journal of Audiovisual Translation, the Program Board of the 13th International Conference on Universal Access in Human-Computer Interaction, the Communication Working Group of the Marie Curie Alumni Association, the European Society for Studies in Screen Translation, the Special Interest Group on Accessible Computing of the ACM, and EuroScience.